Gpriznar/React/README.md

 **Bookstore:** This app allows a user to add books to a virtual bookshelf using React.
 Books are stored in an API which is hosted on a local server.

-**Bookshelf:** Recreation of Bookstore using React Routes for the components.
+**Bookshelf:** Recreation of Bookstore using React Routes and Node.js for the backend.